TritonDataCenter/smartos-live/src/vm/man/vmadm.8.md

         With this property set to true, this VM will be able to operate as a DHCP server on this interface.
 Without this, some of the packets required of a DHCP server will not get through.
+This property also implies the behavior of allow_ip_spoofing.

         type: boolean
         vmtype: ANY